Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces: Strong slc lifings with -curves in the conductor

-\begin{proposition} Let $(S,D)$ be as in \autoref{notation:4A1_case}.
-Then $S$ is a rational surface. \end{proposition} \begin{proof} Suppose, for contradiction, that $S$ is not a rational surface.
+\begin{proof} Suppose, for contradiction, that $S$ is not a rational surface.
 Let $f\colon S'\to S$ be a minimal log resolution.
 We can write

 We claim that all the connected components of $D'$ are trees of rational curves.
-If a connected component of $\Supp(D')$ has genus one, then all its coefficients appear with coefficient one on $D'$ \cite[3.27,28,31]{kk-singbook}.
-Replacing $S'$ by a dlt modification, we may assume that $D'$ is an integral divisor with a connected component of genus one.
-By \cite[Lemma 2.4]{BBKW24} the pair $(S',D')$ is globally sharply $F$-split, so it follows from \autoref{prop:genus_1_forces_Z_linear_CY_cond} that $H^0(S',\sO(K_{S'}+D'))$ is non-trivial.
+Indeed, if a connected component of $\Supp(D')$ has genus one, then all its components appear with coefficient one on $D'$ \cite[3.27,28,31]{kk-singbook}.
+Replacing $S'$ by an intermediate dlt modification of $S$, we may assume that $D'$ is an integral divisor with a connected component of genus one.
+By \cite[Lemma 2.4]{BBKW24} the pair $(S',D')$ is globally sharply $F$-split, so it follows from \autoref{prop:genus_1_forces_Z_linear_CY_cond} and \autoref{lemma:4A1_not_BLE_type} that $H^0(S',\sO(K_{S'}+D'))$ is non-trivial.
 Since $f_*\sO(K_{S'}+D')=\sO(K_S+D)$ we find that $H^0(S,\sO(K_S+D))$ is non-trivial either, a contradiction since $K_S+D$ is not Cartier.

-Since $K_{S'}$ is anti-effective and $S$ is not a rational surface, we run a $K_{S'}$-MMP to obtain a birational contraction onto a $\mathbb{P}^1$-bundle over a regular curve $E$ of positive genus:
+Returning to the case where $S'$ is the minimal log resolution, we have that $K_{S'}$ is anti-effective and that $S'$ is not rational.
+We run a $K_{S'}$-MMP to obtain a birational contraction onto a $\mathbb{P}^1$-bundle over a regular curve $E$ of positive genus:

 Let $D_Y=\varphi_*D'$.
 As $D'$ is a union of trees of rational curves, every irreducible component of $D_Y$ is contained in a fiber of $Y\to E$.
 As $K_Y+D_Y\sim_\bQ 0$, we have for a closed fiber $F$ of $Y\to E$ that